City Guide to Brussels, Belgium: Part 3 | Traditional Food

 London, San Francisco, Paris, New York City, Athens and more?!
 Trusted Housesitters has allowed us to travel the world on a budget, but more importantly given us an opportunity to make new friends and have cute and cuddly companions along the way.
 Sign up and start your next great adventure!

 The Belgian Waffle

-To justify the splurge, we gave ourselves a bit of an education on waffles first.
+To justify the splurge, we first gave ourselves a bit of an education on waffles.
 They aren’t just the Saturday morning breakfast treat we remember as kids… lego my eggo anyone?

 Brussels Waffle (Gaufres Bruxelles)

 The question we were left with, which type of waffle is better?
-Do a quick Google search and it’s quickly apparent that it’s an age old debate, maybe as split as, what came first, the chicken or the egg.
-So, to contribute our two cents, we went in search of waffles in Brussels.
+If you do a quick Google search it’s quickly apparent that it’s an age old debate, maybe as split as, what came first, the chicken or the egg.
+So, to contribute our two cents, we went in search of waffles in Brussels!

 Museum of Cocoa and Chocolate Brussels

 After a few days of site seeing in Brussels we treated ourselves with a visit to a chocolate experience museum at the Museum of Cocoa and Chocolate.